-• Be conducted in English.
+- Be conducted in English.
 A vessel agent can arrange for a translator or interpreter.
-If one is necessary they must remain for the duration of the transfer operation.

-- Be conducted face to face.
-(Except as allowed for in Section c.) - Thoroughly review the Declaration of Inspection (DOI) and Load Plans, with both PICs discussing and initialing each item including: - Products, Sequence and Flow rate of Oil - Key Procedures - Identify Key Personnel - Watch Changes - MSDS information for the product(s) to be transferred - Notification of Shutdown or topping off procedures.
+If one is necessary they must remain for the duration of the transfer operation. - Be conducted face to face.
+(Except as allowed for in Section c.) - Thoroughly review the Declaration of Inspection (DOI) and Load Plans, with both PICs discussing and initialing each item including: - Products, Sequence and Flow rate of Oil f.
+Connect Oil Transfer Hose

+- Key Procedures

+- Identify Key Personnel

+- Watch Changes

+- MSDS information for the product(s) to be transferred

+- Notification of Shutdown or topping off procedures.